 - Safe: Since no blades will touch your eye during the procedure, there is zero chance of anything going wrong during the procedure.
 And, you won’t have to worry about complications like inflammation after the surgery.

 - Fast: The procedure is super fast and won’t take more than a few minutes.

 - Accurate: With the Femto-LASIK procedure, the entire process is computerized, providing much more accurate operation.

 If you are intrigued by the Femto-LASIK procedure concept, get in touch with our specialists to learn more about the procedure and whether you could be a candidate.

 Before LASIK surgery

 The doctor will inform the patient about the risks and benefits of a LASIK surgery, and other possible alternatives to the surgery.
 The surgeon also will provide information to the patient about what to expect before, during, and after the procedure.

 It is important for the patient to learn the facts about the outcomes before undergoing the surgery.
 For a safe and effective outcome, the surgeon carefully evaluates the patient to determine if he or she, is the right candidate for a LASIK.

 Next, eye measurements and check-ups are performed on the patient for dry eyes, large pupils and thin corneas, since these conditions may lead to serious complications.
-It is also requested that the patient informs the surgeon or the doctor, about any eye or other medical conditions, because it may result in unsatisfying results.
+It is also important that the patient informs the surgeon or the doctor about any eye or other medical conditions, because it may result in unsatisfying results.

 Recovery after LASIK eye surgery